Altinity/clickhouse-regression/README.md

 ```
 ### [Output Verbosity](#table-of-contents)

-You can control verbosity of the output by specifying the output format with `-o` or `--output` option.
+You can control the verbosity of the output by specifying the output format with the `-o` or `--output` option.
 See `--help` for more details.

 ### [Running Only Selected Tests](#table-of-contents)

-You can run only the selected tests by passing `--only` option to the `regression.py`.
+You can run only the selected tests by passing the `--only` option to the `regression.py`.

 For example,